 Tami Chappell / Reuters

-Krystal Dorris carries her 4-year-old daughter Tuesday after she was bused to a local Walmart after a shooting incident at Robert McNair Discovery Learning Academy near Decatur, Ga.
+Krystal Dorris carries her four year old daughter after she was bused to a local Walmart following a shooting incident at McNair Discovery Learning Academy in Decatur, Georgia, August 20, 2013.

 A man walked into an Atlanta-area elementary school, ordered a school employee to call a local TV station and fired multiple shots at police Tuesday.